Satellite images provide foundational context and visualisation of on-ground conditions, enabling critical decisions.

 - A Global Navigation Satellite System (GNSS) is a group or constellation of satellites providing signals from space that transmit positioning and timing data to GNSS receivers.

-- GPS (the Global Positioning System) is a GNSS constellation, but GNSS is not always GPS as there are four different GNSS constellations: GPS (United States), GLONASS (Russia), Galileo (Europe), and BeiDou (China).
-GPS was the first GNSS constellation which is why it is often confused with the term of GNSS.
+- GPS (the Global Positioning System) is a GNSS constellation, but GNSS is not always GPS since there are four different GNSS constellations: GPS (United States), GLONASS (Russia), Galileo (Europe), and BeiDou (China).
+GPS was the first GNSS constellation which is why the terms "GPS" and "GNSS" are often used interchangeably.
+However, it is important in any modern discussion of accuracy of these devices to talk about overall GNSS accuracy because many devices use multiple GNSS systems at the same time to improve coverage and accuracy.

 - Most devices rely on signals from multiple GNSS constellations, as well as on satellite-based augmentation systems (SBAS) such as the European Geostationary Navigation Overlay Service (EGNOS).
 With more satellites available, especially when they are spread evenly throughout the sky, positional accuracy improves.